urraccon/slim-mom-frontend/README.md

 ## Installation

 1. Clone the repository:
-   git clone <repository-url>
+   git clone repository-url
-   cd <project-folder>
+   cd project-folder
 2. Install dependencies: npm install
 3. Ensure you have Node.js installed (version 16 or higher): node -v

 ## Configuration

-1. Create a .env file in the root directory and add the necessary environment variables for your project: VITE_API_URL=<your-api-url>
+1. Create a .env file in the root directory and add the necessary environment variables for your project: VITE_API_URL=your-api-url
 2. You can configure other settings like API keys or port numbers inside this file.

 ## Project Stucture